On Resolutions. Aquarius & T-Shirts January 21st St Agnes Day

 Charles Dickens, David Copperfield

-In return, he told me of an Islamic teacher who responded to his enquiry as to how he could be sure of salvation given all the many (possibly conflicting) moral teachings and texts there were.
-The answer was, if he lived wisely and thoughtfully on his impact on others, he could be sure of salvation.
+In return, he told me of an Islamic teacher who responded to his enquiry.
+‘How to ensure salvation given all the many (possibly conflicting) moral teachings and texts there were’.
+The answer was, if he lived wisely and considered his impact on others, he could be sure of salvation.

-By this time I had missed my train, but the two of us had had a moment of connection, and there are plenty of trains from Guildford to Waterloo.
+By this time, I had missed my train.
+But the two of us had had a moment of connection.
+There are plenty of trains from Guildford to Waterloo.

 Philosophy for life as told to St Patrick by a Druid

 I have a lot of t-shirts with quotations from history on them.
 I suspect I am one of the very few people who store his t-shirts in chronological order.
-Above is the first, and the last is
+The selfie shows chronologically, the first, and the last is:

 “You can’t always get what you want